hjake123/reactive/README.md

  #Whether to reset the seed to your world seed when loading.
 	resetSeed = true
- (is true by default and set to false after the world seed is written to this file)
+ (is true by default and set to false after the world seed is written to this file) (if you want deterministic behavior, set this to false in a defaultconfigs copy of the file and choose your own seed)

 ```